 5. Your prep starts from shopping: You're essentially trying to be efficient.
 Initially, when I purchased beef from my butchers I'll go home and spend ages trying to slice it for stir fry or chop it as desired.
 I later realised the butchers could cut it anyway you wanted: chopped, minced, stripes.
 I also used to spend ages taking the skin off chicken (personal preference), but they could also do this for me as well.
-It might be worth checking out how much prep you can cut off while still in the market, and if you have to pay a little extra for already prepped items, it's probably worth it.
+It might be worth checking out how much prep you can cut off while still in the market or stores, and if you have to pay a little extra for already prepped items, it's probably worth it.

 6. Cook in Bulk: Don't roll your eyes.
 I'm not asking you to cook for an army.
 I'm simply saying rather than grill just two mackerel fish to be used up in just one week, why not grill 5.
 The grilling time is essentially the same, and that way you can have extra for subsequent weeks.

-7. 30 minute meals please: Some foods take a full hour or two or three (read Nigerian soups) to make.
+7. 30 minute meals please: Some foods take a full hour or two or three to prepare.
 You don't want your meal plan to include three different kinds of such meals!
 If you have such a time consuming meal, you definitely need to include others that essentially take no less than 30 mins to prepare.
 And this is where sauces and stirfrys come in!
 They're such a huge life saver.
 Beef and veg stir fry.
 Chicken coconut sauce.
 Prawn and Shrimps.
 Bolognese sauce.
 Fish in tomato sauce.
 All of these essentially take less than 30 mins to prep and can be eaten with a variety of sides: Rice, Potatoes, Plantains, Beans.

 8. An extra hand won't spoil the broth: I'm such an advocate for help in the kitchen.
 Particularly if you're cooking for a family and not just yourself.
 And more particularly if you have to wash up as well.
 Most people find cooking itself not to be the problem - but the washing up.
 So if there's anyone that can assist, be sure to ask!